Marble Slab Gallery

 Marble Slab Gallery - These slabs are located in the Traveler’s Rest, South Carolina SLABCO warehouse..
 To see slabs located in Elberton, Georgia, click here.
 If you have any questions about any of our materials, please do not hesitate to contact us at 864-834-1258.
 If you are unsure of the color or structure of the granite slab or any of the other materials, we will be glad to send you additional photos.
 We can send actual samples to the geographical areas that we serve; this area includes Georgia, South Carolina, North Carolina and Tennessee.

 Our normal delivery schedules do not include other areas in the United States, so if you find material on our site; please discuss this with your granite countertop fabricator.
 Samples can be sent to areas other than GA, SC, NC and TN, but shipping charges will apply.

-Click the photo to see larger view actual Marble slabs in stock
+Click the photo to see larger view actual granite slabs in stock

 Back to Index